-Safeguarding Reading List - Sept 2023 'Keeping Children Safe In Education' Sept 2023 requires staff to read the following documents:-
+Safeguarding Reading List - Sept 2023 'Keeping Children Safe In Education' requires staff to read the following documents:

-Docur ment title 1.
-The school's safeguarding and child protection policy and procedures (most recent version) 2 Part 1 of Keeping Children Safe In Education (Sept 23 or Annex A (staff are assigned ۷. · · · · · · · · · · · · · · · · · · · which of these sections they are required to read by the Headteacher) 3.
-Annex B Keeping Children Safe In Education (Sept 23) 4.
-Annex C - the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 23) 5.
-Staff code of conduct/staff behaviour policy 6.
+Docur nent title 1.
+The school's safeguarding and child protection policy and procedures (most recent version) , and the second 2.
+Part 1 of Keeping Children Safe In Education (Sept 24 or Annex A (staff are assigned which of these sections they are required to read by the Headteacher) 3.
+Annex B Keeping Children Safe In Education (Sept 24) 4.
+Annex C - the role of the Designated Safeguarding Lead and deputy/deputies (KCSIE Sept 24) 5.
+Staff code of conduct/staff behaviour policy , 6.
 Acceptable use policy (for use of technology and devices) 7.
 The safeguarding response for children missing in education (from the school's attendance policy) 8.
-The school's student/student behaviour policy and procedures 0.
-The solicer's student student behaviour policy and procedures
+The school's student/student behaviour policy and procedures